BibhuAsish1925/Verilog-Projects---Bibhu-Asish-Panda/README.md

 - Ready signal acknowledges every valid transaction in the same cycle.
 - Memory initialized to zero on reset for deterministic behavior.
 - Useful for building CPUs, buffers, lookup tables, and parameterized FPGA memory blocks.

-## 🧠 17.
-Dual-Port RAM (4×4) with Collision Detection
-A Verilog-implemented true dual-port RAM where Ports A and B can simultaneously read/write independent memory addresses.

-**🔹 Features:**
-- Two fully independent ports — each with separate address, R/W control, data-in, and data-out.
-- Concurrent operations: both ports can read or write the RAM in the same cycle.
-- Collision detection flag asserts when both ports write to the same address at the same clock edge.
-- Read operations provide the stored 4-bit word; write operations update memory synchronously.
-- Demonstrates multi-port memory design, data integrity management, and hazard handling in digital systems.

 ## 📦 18.
 Synchronous FIFO Buffer
 A Verilog-based First-In-First-Out (FIFO) memory structure used to temporarily store data between producer and consumer systems operating under the same clock domain.